logos-co/roadmap/content/dst/waku/waku-scaling.md

 - [ ] Hard data and metrics from the simulation.
 - [ ] A documentation page with analysis and results and notes.

+### Partial PeX Experimental Analysis

+* fully qualified name: `vac:dst:waku:waku-scaling:partial-pex-experimental-analysis`
+* owner: Alberto
+* status: 0%
+* start-date: 2024/09/01
+* end-date: 2024/12/31

+#### Description
+Produce and run an experimental test environment where a partial subset of the nodes use Waku's Peer Exchange protocol to share information about other nodes in the network.

+Measure the bandwidth usage of DiscV5 on those nodes that use PeX and compare it to the DiscV5 bandwidth usage of nodes that do not.

+Measure overall bandwidth usage and record conclusions as to the impact of PeX.

+#### Deliverables
+- [ ] DiscV5 bandwidth comparison document/report - PeX vs no-PeX
+- [ ] Overall bandwidth usage comparison document/report
+- [ ] Record conclusions as to the impact of PeX.

 ### Mixed Environment Analysis

 * fully qualified name: `vac:dst:waku:waku-scaling:mixed-environment-analysis`